Best Ethereum Wallet June 2026

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-We tested seven Ethereum wallets, weighing factors like fees, security, supported assets, and dApp compatibility.
-Hardware solutions (e.g. Ledger, Trezor) offer robust protection, while software wallets are more convenient.
+Our team of experts looked at nine Ethereum wallets, weighing factors like fees, security, supported assets, and dApp compatibility.
+Hardware solutions (e.g., Ledger, Trezor) offer robust protection, while software wallets are more convenient.

 Why trust our crypto tax experts